ubuntu/WSL/docs/tutorials/gpu-cuda.md

 > `make`

 A successful build will look like the screenshot below.
-Once complete, run the application:

 ![|624x135](assets/gpu-cuda/make.png)

 > `./deviceQuery`
+Once complete, run the application with:

 You should see a similar output to the following detailing the functionality of your CUDA setup (the exact results depend on your hardware setup):